ryanatkn/gro/src/docs/unbundledDevelopment.md

 - Snowpack emphasizes composing tools through the CLI and plugins.
   Gro emphasizes writing [tasks](./tasks.md) in TypeScript to use libraries directly, but we'll probably do more to support CLI integrations.
-- Snowpack compiles files on demand when requested by the browser.
-  In contrast, Gro compiles files on startup.
-  This is a complex set of tradeoffs - for very large projects, Snowpack has a significant edge.
-  Gro's design is due to the needs of Node libraries and servers.
-  There are plans for Gro to support lazy compilation and other scale-friendly features, and its caching system already speeds up heavy workloads.
-  The limitation that forces eager loading will likely be fixed before Gro reaches 1.0, but Gro's DX will probably be more complex than Snowpack's.
 - Gro does not yet support hot module reloading, though work is in progress.
 - Gro uses [swc](https://github.com/swc-project/swc)
   instead of [esbuild](https://github.com/evanw/esbuild)